-The CT281 Heaterstat[TM] is a temperature controller which gates DC power to the heater and does not use a separate temperature sensor.
+The CT288 Heaterstat[TM] is a temperature controller which gates DC power to the heater and does not use a separate temperature sensor.
 Instead, it uses a high TCR (Temperature Coefficient of Resistance) heater to sense and control heat output - no separate sensor or thermostat is required.
-The solid-state electronics are more durable than a mechanical thermostat due and have an adjustable setpoint which allows you to fine-tune the set point temperature for your application.
-A DC power source, a Heaterstat, and a matching heater are all that is required.
+The solid-state electronics are more durable than a mechanical thermostat and an adjustable set point allows you to fine-tune the temperature for your application.
+A DC power source, a Heaterstat, and a matching heater are all that are required.